austin-rt/create-react-skeleton/README.md

 # Getting Started

-This is a stripped version of the known and loved command `npx create-react-app <project-name>`.
-We've included some proper CSS boilerplate to zero out padding, margin, etc, as well as a `./src/components` directory with a `Test.jsx` component.
+This is a stripped version of the known and loved command `npx create-react-app <project-name>`.Included is some proper CSS boilerplate to zero out padding, margin, etc, as well as a `./src/components` directory with a `Test.jsx` component.

 ## Available Scripts

 In the project directory, you can run:

-### `npx @austinrt/create-react-skeleton <project-name>`
+### `npx create-react-skel <project-name>`

 Clones the existing repo and installs all dependencies. \
 When propted, respond with `y` + <kbd>return</kbd>.